Marana, Arizona: 20th-century pioneers

 According to historian David Leighton, Charles B. Anway was the first member of the Anway family in the Tucson area; from the eastern United States, he came because the dry mountain air was thought to be beneficial for people suffering from tuberculosis, as he was.
 Antibiotics were not yet in general use to treat this disease, which had a high mortality rate and no known cure.
 In 1919, his brother William and his two children, Louis and Ila, arrived in town, but they decided to settle in an area northwest of Tucson called Postvale, Arizona.

 In 1920, the longtime widower William Anway married Orpha Ralston.
 She had been a member for many years of the Postvale Co-operative Women's Club.
 This group lobbied to have the local post office renamed from Postvale to Marana; in time, the town was also named Marana.

-Marana did not become developed primarily as an agricultural center, until after World War I. It has produced commodity crops of cotton, wheat, barley, alfalfa, and pecans.
+Marana did not become an agricultural center until after World War I. It has produced commodity crops of cotton, wheat, barley, alfalfa, and pecans.

-During World War II, the Army built facilities here to support the military effort.
-Before the Air Force was established, the Army built and operated the Marana Airfield (1942–45).
+During World War II, the Army built facilities in Marana to support the military effort, including the Marana Airfield (1942–45, now the Pinal Airpark).
 It became the largest pilot-training center in the world, training some 10,000 flyers.

-In the postwar years, five Titan missile sites were constructed in the area as part of a complex of ballistic missile installations built around Tucson.
-This was during the Cold War when tensions were high with the Soviet Union.
+After the Brown v.
+Board of Education decision in 1954, farmers against integration forced Black farmers out of Marana into nearby Rillito, Arizona.

+In 1962, Marana experienced severe flash floods during the landfall of Tropical Storm Claudia.
+In 1983, Marana was one of five Arizona towns which were almost entirely flooded by the Tropical Storm Octave.
+The Octave system is considered the cause of the worst flood in Pima County history.
+It is also regarded as the worst tropical system to affect Arizona.